 The Coolera region was an important social and ritual centre in the Neolithic era, 5,000 years ago (4000–2500BC).
 At least 60 megalithic monuments are scattered throughout Coolera.
 On top of Knocknarea mountain sits the huge mound that is said to be the grave of Queen Maeve, a personification of the age-old goddess of landscape and sovereignty.

-Ancient people have left their mark here; you will see passage tombs on top of Knocknarea, the Giant’s Grave, a Neolithic court tomb beside the Airport Road, an Iron Age ringfort beside the school, the early Christian graveyard and church at Killaspugbrone as well as old landlords’ houses, stone-walled wells and 19th-century thatched cottages.
+Ancient people have left their mark here; you will see passage tombs on top of Knocknarea, the Giant’s Grave, a Neolithic court tomb beside the Airport Road, an Early Medieval ringfort beside the school, the Early Christian graveyard and church at Killaspugbrone as well as old landlords’ houses, stone-walled wells and 19th-century thatched cottages.

 Look up to Knocknarea and you will see where our ancestors farmed, left their dead in caves till their flesh decayed and built tombs to hold their remains.
 Carrowmore, to the east, is one of the largest groupings of Neolithic tombs in Europe.